fepfitra/fep-blog/src/content/modules/pwn/heap/unsafe_unlink.typ

   malloc_printerr ("unlink_chunk(): corrupted double-linked list");
 ```
 To bypass this, we need a known pointer that points to our chunk.
 The most common scenario is a global pointer to a heap allocation.

+== Prerequisites
+- *Global Pointer*: Ability to find a known, static address (like a global variable) that contains a pointer to the target heap chunk.
+- *Heap Overflow / UAF*: Ability to overwrite the `fd` and `bk` pointers of the target chunk.
+- *Unlink Trigger*: Ability to trigger the `unlink` macro, typically by freeing an adjacent chunk to induce backward or forward consolidation.

 == The Technique